 Two weeks of introduction to airborne systems evaluations

 During the four weeks the student attends the introductory performance & flying qualities and systems courses, they learn the basics of test team building, data analysis, and report writing.
-Data flights are flown in an instrumented Merlin III or a D.H.
-Dove, which reinforces the data acquisition and data analysis techniques learned in the classroom.
-Hands-on flights are flown in several NTPS aircraft for flight test techniques demonstrations and practice.
+Performance and flying qualities data flights are flown in an instrumented aircraft, which reinforces the data acquisition and data analysis techniques learned in the classroom.
+Hands-on flights are flown in NTPS aircraft for flight test techniques demonstrations.
+Systems flight demonstrations and evaluations are done in small groups in technologically advanced aircraft.

 This course, offered twice a year since 1976, has proven to be a very successful preparatory school for pilots and engineers prior to entering test pilot schools both in the US and abroad.
 Foreign students who speak English as a second language find the course particularly useful as an immersion course in technical English and as an exposure to a different culture.